ACCESS-NRI/training-day-2024-find-analyse-data/README.md

 ## 3. Model Evaluation with ILAMB (International Land Model Benchmarking)

-This exercise and its [training material](https://github.com/ACCESS-NRI/workshop-training-2023/blob/main/ilamb/ILAMB_training.md) will walk you through the evaluation of models and confrontation with observational data using ILAMB.
+This exercise and its [training material](https://github.com/ACCESS-NRI/workshop-training-2023/blob/main/ilamb/ILAMB_training.md) will walk you through the evaluation of models and confrontation with observational data using the [International Land Model Benchmarking (ILAMB)](https://www.ilamb.org/).

 To run this exercise, you need to be a member of the following NCI projects:
 ```